keboola/connection-docs/transformations/dbt/cli/cli.md

 *   Generates only `sources.yml`.

-*   It lists all tables in the default branch from Storage API and generates source files to `models/_sources`.
-Tables from each bucket are in a separate file.
+*   Lists all tables in the default branch from the Storage API and generates source files to `models/_sources`.
+Tables from each bucket are stored in a separate file.

 *   **Example** (non-interactive mode)